dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 0.23 stable:**

+    * support for user units settings (inches, ft, mm, etc...)
+    * replace colorManager with magicColors tool with more color options
+    * support for new FreeCAD 1.0+ color schema
     * improve debugInfo tool
     * support for PySide6
     * add possibility to select edges or faces during center objects (panelMove2Center)